Gut Feelings: Dogs Get Constipated Too

 What causes constipation in dogs

 Dogs that are dehydrated for reasons like low water intake or fluid loss from vomiting are at risk of becoming constipated.
-Underlying medical conditions like kidney disease and diabetes can also leave dogs with a higher risk of developing dehydration and electrolyte abnormalities.
+Underlying medical conditions like kidney disease and diabetes in dogs can also leave pups with a higher risk of developing dehydration and electrolyte abnormalities.

 Eating bones or other poorly digested material